STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_AI_Studio/README.md

 For an in-depth overview of adding your own data, check out this [Microsoft documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line&pivots=programming-language-studio).
 We give a quick start version here.

 Now, if you want to add your own data and query it, keep going here.
-If you want to jump ahead to prompt engineering with the general GPT model, jump down to [Prompt Engineering Best Practices](#prompt-engineering-best-practices).
+If you want to jump ahead to prompt engineering with LLMs, jump down to [Prompt Engineering Best Practices](#prompt-engineering-best-practices).

 Within this repo there is a directory called `search_documents`.
-This directory contains a few PDFs that we will upload and query over related to [Immune Response to Mpox in Woman Living with HIV](https://www.niaid.nih.gov/news-events/immune-response-mpox) and the [DCEG Diesel Exhaust in Minors Study](https://dceg.cancer.gov/news-events/news/2023/dems-ii).
+This directory contains a few PDFs that we will upload and query over related to [Immune Response to Mpox in a Woman Living with HIV](https://www.niaid.nih.gov/news-events/immune-response-mpox) and the [DCEG Diesel Exhaust in Minors Study](https://dceg.cancer.gov/news-events/news/2023/dems-ii).

 We are going to upload these PDFs to an Azure Storage Account and then add them to our Azure OpenAI workspace.
 Note that there are [upload limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits#quotas-and-limits-reference) on the number and size of documents you can query within Azure OpenAI, but sure to read these before getting started.
 For example, you can only query over a max of 30 documents and/or 1 GB of data.
 You can only upload the datatypes [listed below] [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data#data-formats-and-file-types), and will have the best results with markdown files.